Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Introduction

-Specifically, this study addresses three research questions: \begin{itemize} \item To what extent does the socioeconomic diversity of a POI's transit catchment populations predict the realized diversity of its visitors? \item Does this relationship exhibit spatial spillover effects, and if so, are spillovers better explained by general geographic proximity or by transit-network proximity specifically? \item How does the transit--mixing relationship vary spatially within cities? \end{itemize} Our analysis makes three contributions.
+Specifically, this study addresses three research questions: \begin{itemize} \item To what extent does the socioeconomic diversity of a POI's transit catchment populations predict the realized diversity of its visitors? \item Does this relationship exhibit spatial spillover effects, and if so, are spillovers better explained by general geographic proximity or by transit-network proximity specifically? \item How does the transit--diversity relationship vary spatially within cities? \end{itemize} Our analysis makes three contributions.
 First, we introduce a spatially explicit framework for analyzing social mixing at POIs that distinguishes between residential composition, transit catchment diversity, and realized visitor diversity, connecting the ``supply'' of diversity through transit networks to the mixing actually observed at venues.
-Second, we test whether visitor diversity spills over between nearby POIs and, if so, whether this spillover follows the transit network rather than geographic distance alone, providing direct evidence on the mechanism linking transit infrastructure to social mixing.
-Third, we embed these analyses in a cross-national comparison of Swedish and US cities, assessing whether the transit--mixing relationship holds across different urban forms, transit systems, and dimensions of social inequality.
+Second, we test whether visitor diversity spills over between nearby POIs and, if so, whether this spillover follows the transit network rather than geographic distance alone, providing direct evidence on the patterns linking transit infrastructure to social mixing.
+Third, we embed these analyses in a cross-national comparison of the nine Swedish and three US cities, assessing whether the transit--diversity relationship holds across different urban forms and transit systems.
+Throughout, we distinguish between the broader concept of social mixing and our empirical measure, visitor diversity, which captures the compositional co-presence of individuals from demographically distinct neighborhoods at the same venue rather than actual social interaction.
+Because the analysis is cross-sectional and observational, we interpret results as spatial associations between transit catchment composition and visitor diversity, not as causal effects of transit provision; we return to these boundaries in the Discussion.